North Korea–Poland relations

-Poland–North Korean relations (뽈스까공화국-조선민주주의인민공화국관계) are foreign relations between Poland and North Korea.
+North Korea–Poland relations are foreign relations between Poland and North Korea.

 Poland is one of the few countries that maintain diplomatic and limited trading (fishing) relations with Democratic People's Republic of Korea.

 North Korea maintains an embassy in Warsaw, and Poland in Pyongyang.
 As of 2020, the North Korean ambassador is Il Choe.

 According to a 2013 BBC World Service Poll, only 5% of Poles view North Korea's influence positively, with 68% expressing a negative view.